mad1982max/CrackYour1TI/React_HIGH.md

 # 50. What is an action in Redux?

-Objects with key 'type' as required key.
-Other keys are optional
+Actions are plain JavaScript object that must have a type attribute to indicate the type of action performed.
+It tells us what had happened.
+Types should be defined as string constants.
+Other keys - are optional.

 # 51 What hooks does React Router (v6) have

+**v6**
 useHref, useInRouterContext, useLinkClickHandler, useLinkPressHandler, useLocation, useMatch, useNavigate, useNavigationType, useOutlet, useOutletContext, useParams, useResolvedPath, useRoutes, useSearchParams

+**v5**
+useHistory, useLocation, useParams, useRouteMatch

 # 52 How React Router is different from history library?

-React Router is a wrapper around the history library which handles interaction with the browser's window.history with its browser and hash histories.
+React Router is a wrapper around the history library which handles interaction with the browser's _window.history_ with its browser and hash histories.